TinkerTools/poltype2/README.md

 # torsion % [#6](-[#6](-[#8]-[H])=[#8])(-[#7](-[H])-[H])(-[H])-[H] % 5,2,3,4 % -3.883,-0.434,4.077
 torsion 403 401 402 404 -3.883 0.0 1 -0.434 180.0 2 4.077 0.0 3
 ```
+* The line that starts with "Fitted from Fragment" , indicates which fragment the torsion parameters were derived from (from fragment 5_1_Index_0.mol) for debugging purposes
+* torsion atom indexes = 7,1,2,3, indicates the atom indices that the torsion belongs too in the fragment molecule
+* with smarts torsion indices 5,2,3,4 indicates the atom order in the SMARTS string corresponding to the torsion

 ##### Solute Parameter Definitions Example
 ```